phnmnl/KubeNow-plugin/README.md

 **Once you are done with your settings you are ready to deploy the cluster:**

-Now you need to source your openstack-rc-credentials file:

-    source /path/to/openstack/credentials

-And then create the VRE:

     kn apply

   when deployment is finished then you should be able to reach the services at: